AliHaider93/AliHaider93.github.io/README.md

 + SECTION_21 : Hat - Shape
 + SECTION_22 : Hat - Shape 2

-Currently the  beam with SECTION_01 : I - Shape is in under development.
-The following immage shoes the sketch of the cross section in .g database
+The beam with SECTION_01: I - Shape is under development.
+The following image shows the sketch of the cross-section in .g database
 <img src="/IBeam.png" width="761" height="829">
 *SECTION_01 : I - Shape*